qiulingxu/D2B/README.md

 # Bounded Adversarial Attack on Deep Content Features (CVPR 2022)

+The paper can be found [here](https://openaccess.thecvf.com/content/CVPR2022/html/Xu_Bounded_Adversarial_Attack_on_Deep_Content_Features_CVPR_2022_paper.html).

 ## Introduction

 In this paper, we propose an adversarial attack which achieves the STOA trade-off between attack success rate and naturalness of adversarial samples.

 We find the scalability issues of $L_p$-norm bounded adversarial attacks.
 For an successful attack, its bound value needs to increase significantly.
-While the increased the bound size decrease the quality of adversarial samples non-trivially.
+While the increased bound size non-trivially decreases the quality of adversarial samples.
 Similar findings holds for recent feature-related attacks.

-So we ask the following question: "How should we define a bound which can balance the trade-off between successful rates and imperceptible property of adversarial samples?".
+So we ask the following question: "*How should we define a bound which can balance the trade-off between success and imperceptible property of adversarial samples*?".

 To this end, we show that we can leverage the rich information embedded in the intermediate representations for better bound.
-We model the intermediate representation of neural networks as a marginal distribution from the input to the real domain.
-And we propose to quantile bounds to define on such distributions.
+We model the intermediate representation of neural networks as a *marginal distribution* from the input to the real domain.
+And we propose *quantile bounds* to define on such distributions.
 More details could be found in the paper.

 ## Examples